 8. Climb a big hill on your bike from Revelstoke

 I’d take a road bike and grunt my way up the Meadows in the Sky Parkway in Mount Revelstoke National Park.
-The road switchbacks over 10 times as it climbs 26 kilometres up the side of the mountain, gaining 1,600 m (5,249 ft).
+The road switchbacks over 10 times as it climbs 26 km up the side of the mountain, gaining 1,600 m (5,249 ft).
 And then I’d have a heck of a great time roaring back down the road.
 What a workout and what a reward.

 9. Ride the Pipe Mountain Coaster in Revelstoke

 The Pipe Mountain Coaster is reportedly a game changer when it comes to tourism in Revelstoke.
 It’s now the number one attraction in town bringing in people from all over looking for an adrenaline rush.
 Sit in a small coaster that gets to speeds of 42 km/hour over its 1.4 km length.

 The Coaster operates from the third week of June until mid-October, though its weekends only later in the season.
 The ride includes a trip up the gondola.
 You must be 8 years or older and be 4’1″ or taller to ride alone.
 Save 10% if you pre-purchase your tickets online.

 10. Go tandem paragliding out of Revelstoke

 I have never tried paragliding but a trip to Switzerland opened my eyes to the sport.
 John and I watched dozens of people launch solo from the mountains there.
 While I have no interest in learning how to paraglide by myself, I would like the thrill of being a passenger.
 Check out Revelstoke Paragliding for more information.

 I got no further than window shopping on this trip though I do have to say I was impressed with what I saw, especially when it came to outdoor stores.
 And that’s my favourite type of shopping.
 If you’ve forgotten anything for an outdoor adventure, you’ll have no trouble restocking your wardrobe or gear box.